tarekegn-git/postgreSQL-creating-database-manipulation-and-quiries/README.md

 ### 📊 What if we want to see orders from customers?
 Let's use the join function.
-We will look into the first 10 records only usingthe  LIMIT keyword.
+We will look into the first 10 records only using the  LIMIT keyword.
 ```sql
 SELECT orders.order_id,
 customers.customer_name,